Media Partner Terms and Conditions

 If for any reason a court of competent jurisdiction finds any provision of this Agreement to be unenforceable, that provision of this Agreement shall be enforced to the maximum extent permissible so as to effectuate the intent of the parties, and the remainder of this Agreement shall continue in full force and effect.

-This Agreement and applicable Insertion Order constitute the entire agreement between the Company and Media Partner with respect to the subject matter hereof and supersedes all prior or contemporaneous understandings or agreements, written or oral, regarding such subject matter.
-Without derogating from the generality of the foregoing, in the event that the terms of this Agreement are in conflict to the terms of any other agreement, provision, quote, order, acknowledgment, or other communications between the parties, the terms provided herein shall prevail over such conflicting terms (even if the conflicting terms are incorporated in a written instrument signed by the parties herein after the execution of this Agreement unless the Parties specifically referred in such instrument to the name and date of this Agreement and to the amendment of its terms and conditions).
+This Agreement, the Insertion Order and Offer level Terms and Conditions (if applicable) constitute the entire agreement between the Company and Media Partner with respect to the subject matter hereof and supersede all prior or contemporaneous understandings or agreements, written or oral, regarding such subject matter.
+Without derogating from the generality of the foregoing, in the event that the terms of this Agreement are in conflict to the terms of the Insertion Order or the Offer level Terms and Conditions, the Offer level Terms and conditions (if existent at the respective time) shall prevail, followed by the provisions of the Insertion Order and the terms provided herein.

 Company may make changes to the Agreement from time to time, at its sole discretion.
-The most current version will be posted on Company’s website or Platform or notified by email to Media Partner.
+The most current version will be posted on Company’s website.
 By continuing to access or use of the Company’s services, as described in this Agreement after the changes become effective, the Media Partner agrees to be bound by the revised Agreement.